Monitor Encumbrances (30.2.2)

 If the budget error is resolved, the budget check re-runs, and the encumbrance is created.
 If it remains unresolved, the encumbrance is not processed.

-The Agency Encumbrance Processor uses the Encumbrance Aging Report, and the Budget and Cash Checking Exceptions report to manage the resolution of the budget exceptions.
+The Agency Encumbrance Processor uses the Budget and Cash Checking Exceptions/Warnings Report to manage the resolution of the budget exceptions.

 If the error requires an accounting resolution, the Agency Encumbrance Processor may return to the Create/Update Encumbrance step to make the necessary edit or delete the transaction and edit in the Source System.